acktreptow/lucky-shrub-homepage/README.md

 ## Project Overview

-The initial project only required HTML & CSS, but I have since gone back and add some JavaScript functionality.
-I have also incorporated responsive design, which wasn't part of the specification.
+The initial project only required HTML & CSS, but I have since gone back and added some JavaScript functionality.

+I have also incorporated responsive design for good UX on phones and tablets, which wasn't part of Meta's specification.

 Overall, this was a fun project that improved my HTML/CSS skills.
-Especially with flex-box, where I got to incorporate numerous ones, many of which are nested flex-boxes.
+Especially with flex-box, where I got to incorporate numerous nested ones.

 ## Installation

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/acktreptow/lucky-shrub-homepage.git`
+1. Clone the repository (for Git): `git clone https://github.com/acktreptow/lucky-shrub-homepage.git`
 2. Navigate to the project directory: `cd lucky-shrub-homepage`
-3. Open the `index.html` file in your preferred web browser.
+3. Open the `index.html` file in your preferred web browser

 ## Future Enhancements